ErikOnBike/cp-codemirror-build/README.md

 Build package for a CodeMirror plugin for CodeParadise

 # Description
-Pacakge to build a plugin for [CodeParadise](https://github.com/ErikOnBike/CodeParadise).
+Package to build a plugin for [CodeParadise](https://github.com/ErikOnBike/CodeParadise).
 The plugin contains support for editing HTML and CSS.

 # Usage
 Run `npm run build` to create the plugin.